 No, we mean very literally being reborn as a baby.
 Not that it means more than that – it only means that, as it’s described in the presentation of the three types of suffering.
 This is our tendency as Westerners: we want to somehow not really deal with rebirth in terms of becoming a baby again.
 That’s very difficult for most of us to comprehend.
 And that’s why I say we could practice a lighter version of this, which is just to work to get rid of my disturbing emotions, and so on, which just are going to bring about a “rebirth” of bad relationships and so on in this lifetime.
 But that would be a light version.
 That’s not really the actual thing that in the Buddhist teachings they’re talking about.
 It’s beneficial, but not the real thing.
 Okay?

 So, in short, we need to understand renunciation – determination to be free, to leave behind, to get out of uncontrollably recurring rebirth by getting rid of its causes.
 We have to understand what rebirth is.
 We have to understand what the causes are.
 We have to develop complete disgust with it, and boredom.
 Not make a big deal out of it, though.
 Not make a big deal out of our happiness; not make a big deal about unhappiness; not make a big deal about our body or what we’re experiencing; but working with voidness to get rid of all this craving, all this misunderstanding.
-And also apply that understanding of voidness and mental labeling to the result, to what it is we’re aiming to achieve, so that we understand what the body of an arhat would be like.
+And also apply that understanding of voidness and imputation to the result, to what it is we’re aiming to achieve, so that we understand what the body of an arhat would be like.
 Liberation.
 This is the stage we’re at now with renunciation.
 And, of course, this will be necessary as a stepping stone to enlightenment, but renunciation is talking about liberation.
 Remember what we said in the beginning: it’s not talking about enlightenment.

-So we’ve covered a lot and we’re well over time, but there’s a lot of theory that one has to understand.
+We’ve covered a lot and we’re well over time, but there’s a lot of theory that one has to understand.
 But there’s also in terms of “What does it actually mean in a practical sense?”
 And, on a practical level, don’t belittle it.
 And, as I say, one of the things that always stands out in my mind is “How boring to have to go through all – the baby, and education, and all that stuff, to be able to continue on the path.
 How boring.
 And I really want to avoid that.
 And so, to avoid that, I’ve got to overcome all the causes for that, this karma that drives rebirth.
 So, while I’m practicing, don’t make a big deal out of anything.”
 I think that’s the kernel here.
 Don’t make a big deal out of what I’m feeling.
 Don’t make a big deal out of everything around me.
 Don’t make a big deal out of what we’re aiming for.
 Just do it.
 Do the practice.
 Do the work.
 Okay?